 So I’m writing this page in part to keep me motivated and excited for upcoming races, and to also keep track of races past, PR’s, pleasant, and unpleasant experiences.

-Pinckney Trail Festival 26.2 – My first trail marathon!
+Pinckney Trail Festival 26.2 – My first trail marathon, and first marathon with pretty bad GI issues.

 Ann Arbor Marathon – I ended up dropping to the half due to some plantar fasciitis-like symptoms